AI-Focused Retrospectives for Team AI Working Agreements

 When to run an AI retrospective

-Run one when AI use is growing faster than the team’s norms.
+Run one when AI use is outpacing the team's norms.
 That can happen after a new tool rollout, a policy change, a quality issue, or a sprint where AI clearly changed how work moved.

 Start with real examples

-Do not open with “What do we think about AI?”
-That invites abstract opinions.
-Ask for recent examples from actual work.
+Opening with "What do we think about AI?" invites abstract opinions.
+Ask people for recent examples from work the team completed during the current sprint or project.

-Group the answers into three buckets: encouraged uses, guardrailed uses, and off-limits uses.
-This keeps the conversation grounded in behavior instead of preference.
+Group the answers into three buckets: encouraged uses, guardrailed uses, and off-limits uses, so the team can see which behavior belongs in each workflow.
+The buckets keep the conversation grounded in behavior and specific workflows.

 Clarify human review

-The most important AI working agreement is usually simple: AI can assist, but humans still own the outcome.
+The first AI working agreement is simple: AI can assist while humans own the outcome.

 Make that ownership explicit.
 Decide where AI may draft, summarize, transform, suggest, or explore, then define who reviews the work before it ships.